-Table 245 device-ha ap-mode Commands
+Table 244 device-ha ap-mode Commands

 COMMAND DESCRIPTION [no] device-ha ap-mode preempt Turn on preempt if this Zyxel Device should become the master Zyxel Device if a lower-priority Zyxel Device is the master when this Zyxel Device is enabled. device-ha ap-mode role {master backup} Sets the Zyxel Device to be the master or a backup in the virtual router. device-ha ap-mode cluster-id <132> Sets the cluster ID number.
 A virtual router consists of a master Zyxel Device and all of its backup Zyxel Devices.
 If you have multiple Zyxel Device virtual routers on your network, use a different cluster ID for each virtual router. device-ha ap-mode priority <1254> Sets backup Zyxel Device's priority.
 The backup Zyxel Device with the highest value takes over the role of the master Zyxel Device if the master Zyxel Device becomes unavailable.
 The priority must be between 1 and 254.
 (The master interface has priority 255.) [no] device-ha ap-mode authentication {string key ah- md5 key} Sets the authentication method the virtual router uses.
 Every interface in a virtual router must use the same authentication method and password.
-The no command disables authentication. string: Use a plain text password for authentication. key - Use up to eight characters including alphanumeric characters, the underscore, and some punctuation marks (+-/= :; .! @\$&%#~ '\\()). ah-md5: Use an encrypted MD5 password for authentication. key - Use up to eight characters including alphanumeric characters, the underscore, and some punctuation marks (+-/= :; .! @\$&%#~ '\()). [no] device-ha ap-mode interface_name manage-ip ip subnet_mask Sets the management IP address for an interface. [no] device-ha ap-mode interface_name activate Has device HA monitor the status of an interface's connection.
+The no command disables authentication. string: Use a plain text password for authentication. $key$ - Use up to eight characters including alphanumeric characters, the underscore, and some punctuation marks (+-/= :; .! @\$&%#~ ' \ () ). ah-md5: Use an encrypted MD5 password for authentication. $ke_Y$ - Use up to eight characters including alphanumeric characters, the underscore, and some punctuation marks (+-/= :; .! @\$&%#~ ' \ () ). [no] device-ha ap-mode interface_name manage-ip ip subnet_mask Sets the management IP address for an interface. [no] device-ha ap-mode interface_name activate Has device HA monitor the status of an interface's connection.

-Table 245 device-ha ap-mode Commands (continued)
+Table 211 device-ha a n-mode Commands (continued) 14018 244 uevice-na a p-mode Commanus continued)